-This is a first interview with the PhD students of the Metagenomics projects in a series of 8 background articles.
+This is an interview with a PhD student of the Complex Systems & Metagenomics projects in a series of background articles.
 Keep following this website for the next interview in this series.

 Interview with Warner van Kersen, PhD student of the project ‘Metagenomic analysis of animal, environmental and human microbiomes in the context of excess pneumonia risk around livestock production farms in the Netherlands: effects in humans’.